Collisions of false-vacuum bubble walls in a quantum spin chain: Methods

-While these bare states illustrate many relevant properties of the states we wish to construct for ${H(g > 0, \lambda \ge 0)}$, they are all \emph{eigenstates} of the bare Hamiltonian ${H(g=0,\lambda=0)}$, implying that kinks and antikinks do not propagate\footnote{$H(g=0, \lambda=0)$ is an RG fixed-point and one can think of the kinks and antikinks as having infinite mass.}.
+While the bare states introduced above illustrate many relevant properties of the states we wish to construct for ${H(g > 0, \lambda \ge 0)}$, they are all \emph{eigenstates} of the bare Hamiltonian ${H(g=0,\lambda=0)}$, implying that kinks and antikinks do not propagate\footnote{$H(g=0, \lambda=0)$ is an RG fixed-point and one can think of the kinks and antikinks as having infinite mass.}.
 They are also \emph{product states}, devoid of entanglement.
-To obtain interesting dynamics, we need $g>0$, for which all the bare states have counterparts dressed by fluctuations, possessing exponentially decaying correlations and entanglement between lattice sites.
-This entanglement can be efficiently captured by Matrix Product States (MPS)\cite{fannes_1992, rommer_1997, verstraete_2006}, a variational class of states with the form
+To obtain interesting dynamics, we need $g>0$, for which all the bare states have counterparts, non-perturbatively dressed by fluctuations, possessing exponentially decaying correlations and entanglement between lattice sites.
+In addition to this entanglement, for $g>0$ evolution by $H$ can \emph{generate} new entanglement, in contrast to the bare case.

-where $N$ is the number of lattice sites, $s_j = 0,1$ for our model and each $A_j^{(s)}$ is a $D_{j-1} \times D_j$ matrix, making $A_j$ a rank-3 tensor.
-The dimensions $D_j$, called \emph{bond dimensions}, limit the amount of entanglement that can be represented: the entropy of the subsystem consisting of all sites $>j$, which we call the \emph{cut entropy} at location $j$, is upper-bounded by $\log_2 D_j$.
-In a finite chain with open boundaries, $D_0 = D_N = 1$.
-In our constructions, we consider infinite MPS in which the boundaries are decoupled from the bulk due to exponential decay of correlations (see App.~\ref{app:imps}).